MJ Melendez Player Props: Royals vs. Orioles

 MJ Melendez At The Plate

-- Melendez is hitting .177 with five doubles, a triple, three home runs and 11 walks.
+- Melendez is batting .180 with five doubles, a triple, three home runs and 11 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.